 A Guest Post by Written by Emma Pamley-Liddell from Journey Of A Nomadic Family

-Travelling with kids around Fort William couldn’t be easier thanks in part to the abundance of natural scenery Scotland has.
+Traveling with kids around Fort William couldn’t be easier thanks in part to the abundance of natural scenery Scotland has.
 It’s literally impossible to venture a few miles before stumbling across another loch, waterfall or inlet that you can explore.

-Explore The Town Of Fort William
+Explore The Town Of Fort William with kids

 The town of Fort William itself is picturesque and situated around a high-street.
 The low-lying town sits on the banks of Lochs Eil & Linnhe.
 Twice a day you’ll be able to watch the tides come in and out.
 If you’re fortunate you might be able to see otters, seals and birds of prey.